PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Meta Programming```

+Programming where the operation targets the behavior of the program itself (*programming the programming of your program*).

 #### ```Mixins```

 A form of object composition, where component features get mixed into a composite object: ```Object.assing(compositeObject, ..)```.